Clouds Rest hike.

 Hiking to Clouds Rest from Yosemite Valley is a strenuous but incredibly rewarding adventure.

-READ THIS: Mist Trail vs John Muir Trail
+✨ READ THIS: Vernal and Nevada Falls via Mist Trail and John Muir Trail

 From there, you continue ascending through Little Yosemite Valley, eventually merging with the trail coming from Tenaya Lake.